morgan-sparks/FLC_Labs/Lab_Morphometric/morphometric_lab.md

 ### Landmarks and semilandmarks

 The next step we will do is to measure Landmarks.
-Landmarks are fixed locations in morphometric analysis, so these are things like the middle of the eye, the start and ending location of dorsal fin, or where the caudal peduncal (body part of tail) transition into the caudal fin (tail fin).
+Landmarks are fixed locations (semi landmarks are places marks that can be moved, we’ll use both) in morphometric analysis, so these are things like the middle of the eye, the start and ending location of dorsal fin, or where the caudal peduncal (body part of tail) transition into the caudal fin (tail fin).

-We will take 18 landamarks according to those laid out in the provided photo.
+We will take 18 landamarks and semilandmarks according to those laid out in the provided photo.
 It is **VERY IMPORTANT** you do this in the order of those landmarks laid out on the photo.
 If we don’t our fish will look very weird to the computer program!

 To do this we will use to the tool we created with the macro which just requires you click on the photo wherever that landmark lays.
 You may set